-For the city, the RHNP is developed by the Sacramento Area Council of Governments (SACOG).
-State law requires the city to identify its progress in meeting its share of the RHNA as well as local efforts to remove governmental constraints to housing.
-The city's General Plan Housing Element includes programs and actions to be taken to meet these objectives, and reflects the RHNP and RHNA for the Sacramento region.
+For the City, the RHNP is developed by the Sacramento Area Council of Governments (SACOG).
+State law requires the City to identify its progress in meeting its share of the RHNA as well as local efforts to remove governmental constraints to housing.
+The City's General Plan Housing Element includes programs and actions to be taken to meet these objectives, and reflects the RHNP and RHNA for the Sacramento region.

-SACOG, along with the city and the other jurisdictions in the region, prepared the Regional Housing Needs Plan (RHNP) and the Regional Housing Needs Assessment (RHNA) for the 2021-2029 planning period.
-The RHNP identified a total of 697 dwelling units as the city's fair share of the regional needs total.
-Due to the nature of the new Housing Element cycle starting mid-year (May 15, 2021), the calculations of progress toward RHNA for 2021 was split into two tables - one for the previous cycle of 2013-2021, and one for the current cycle from 2021-2029.
-Tables 2 and 3 identify the breakdown of both cycles for each of the income categories covered by the RHNP for the city.
+SACOG, along with the City and the other jurisdictions in the region, prepared the Regional Housing Needs Plan (RHNP) and the Regional Housing Needs Assessment (RHNA) for the 2021-2029 planning period.
+The RHNP identified a total of 697 dwelling units as the City's fair share of the regional needs total.
+Table 2 identifies the breakdown of this number for each of the income categories covered by the RHNP for the City.